Beauty (Value) is in the eye of beholder : Is DBS really worth $16.06 ?

 With this technique of valuing a company for a merger or acquisition, you look at transactions that have taken place in the industry that is similar to the transaction under consideration.
 With the comparable transactions method, you are looking for a key valuation parameter.

 That is, are the companies in those transactions being valued as a multiple of EBIT, EBITDA, revenue, or some other parameter?
 If you figure out what the key valuation parameter is, you can examine at what multiples of those parameters the companies are being valued in a series of transactions.
 You can then value the company similarly.

-The market approach of business valuation ascertains the value of a firm by performing a comparison between the firms concerned with organizations in the similar location, of equal volume or operating in the similar sector.
+The market approach of business valuation ascertains the value of a firm by performing a comparison between the firms concerned with organizations in a similar location, of equal volume or operating in a similar sector.
 It has a large number of resemblances with the comparable sales technique, which is generally utilized in case of real estate estimation.
-The market value of shares of companies that are traded publicly and are involved in identical commercial activities may be a logical signal of the value of commercial operation.
-In this case the company shares are bought and sold in an open and free market.
-This process allows purposeful comparison of the market value of shares.
+The market value of shares of companies that are traded publicly and are involved in identical commercial activities may be a logical signal of the value of the commercial operation.
+In this case, the company shares are bought and sold in an open and free market.
+This process allows the purposeful comparison of the market value of shares.

-One need to take note that a small change in criteria or parameter in any valuation methods will have big impact on the result , e.g a small change in “ r ( cost of capital ) or g ( growth rate ) in DDM ( Dividend Discounted Model) will get much different result in final valuation.
+One needs to take note that a small change in criteria or parameter in any valuation methods will have a big impact on the result, e.g a small change in “ r ( cost of capital ) or g ( growth rate ) in DDM ( Dividend Discounted Model) will get much different result in final valuation.

-The different in value is about 27% ( +/- ) swing from current price .
+The difference in value is about 27% ( +/- ) swing from the current price.
 You may wonder why there is such huge different if everyone is using and accessing to same accounting data and info of the company.

 Narrative and Number